Is Your Inner Clock Set to “ADHD Time?”

 Yet for people who have the fascinating condition so misleadingly called ADHD, everything does seem to happen all at once, despite the way time separates second from second.

 Those of us who have been diagnosed with ADHD live in a different world.
 We rarely know what time it is, we often arrive late, we don’t stay long, and we put off doing things until the last minute, if we do them at all.
-Most people live in a world governed by time — sectioned off by time, regulated by time.
+Most people live in a world governed by time — sectioned off by time, regulated by time, and managing time.
 They live by the clock.

 Baseball is one of the few sports that is not driven by the clock.
 The game ends when it ends.
 Theoretically, a baseball game could go on forever.
 It is one of baseball’s many charms: It insists on finishing the game at its own pace.
 Most people who have ADHD don’t like baseball, because it is too slow and lacks sustained action.
 What people with ADHD do like, however, is the game’s refusal to live by the clock.